PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 You can mod morale data.

 There is now a global morale bar, it dynamically updates based on the total morale of side 1 and side 2.
 Every stage now has a global morale bar in Visual Guider.

+You can generate a pnach file of your mod if you prefer pnach instead of file mods.

 I have updated every label in Squad Editor to have hover infos, when you hover over a label a description will be displayed explaining what the value is/does.
 Also, several entries have been updated to have a more user friendly value display such as direction, orders, unit type, ai type, etc. For example, He Jin's Unit Type now displays Commander: 1, to change his or anyone's value that has a string as part of the fields you mod the value that comes after the colon (i.e., i'd change He Jin's Unit Type to NPC Officer by setting the 1 to 4) and that would update the string attached with the value.